chhzh123/slapo-artifact/README.md

 ## Further Customization

-The Slapo language and the artifact can be further customized for running more models or different settings.
+The Slapo language and the artifact can be further customized for running diverse models and configurations.

 ### End-to-end Evaluation
 You can run this artifact using your own machine once you have the GPU environment set up.
 For example, if you only have one GPU on your machine and still want to try out Slapo, you can still modify the benchmarking script to run the experiment.